 - Temperature: 70 to 85°F is ideal, and nights no lower than 60°F.

-- Fertilizing: Elephant ears are considered heavy-feeders, requiring rich, fertile, soil, fertilize your plants about once a month with a slow-release fertilizer that is water-soluble.
+- Fertilizing: Elephant ears are considered heavy-feeders.
+They require rich, fertile, soil.
+You’ll want to be sure to fertilize your plants about once a month with a slow-release fertilizer that is water-soluble.
 (Miracle-Gro makes a great one that I personally use)

 - Potting Soil: Rich and loamy, constantly dampened soil (but well-drained).
 Adding a small amount of peat moss and/or perlite to your potting soil will help create an optimal growing medium for these plants.

-- Repotting: When you need to re-pot, the new pot should be at least two inches bigger than its current size to accommodate for any future growth or more roots that may grow out of it over time.
+- Repotting: When you need to re-pot, the new pot should be at least two inches bigger than its current size.
+This will give room to accommodate for any future growth or more roots that may grow out of it over time.